-Remove the bolt, bolt seal, fuel cup, fuel cup seal and main jet from the body of the carburetor assembly.
+- 4. Unthread the bolt holding the fuel cup. - 5.
+Remove the bolt, Bolt Seal, fuel cup, Fuel Cup Seal and Main Jet from the body of the carburetor assembly.
 A carburetor screwdriver (not included) is needed to remove and install the Main Jet.

-Note: The mixing tube is held in place by the main jet and might fall out when it is removed.
-If it falls out, replace it in the same orientation before replacing the main jet.
+Note: The mixing tube is held in place by the Main Jet and might fall out when it is removed.
+If it falls out, replace it in the same orientation before replacing the Main Jet.

-6. Replace the main jet with the replacement jet needed for your altitude range (part 1 or 2).
+6. Replace the Main Jet with the replacement Main Jet needed for your altitude range (part 1a or 2a).

-Note: The Fuel cup seal and bolt seal may be damaged during removal and should be replaced with the new ones from the kit.
+Note: The Fuel Cup Seal and Bolt Seal may be damaged during removal and should be replaced with the new ones from the kit.

-7. Replace the Fuel Cup Seal (4), fuel cup, Bolt Seal (3) and bolt.
+7. Replace the Fuel Cup Seal (4a), fuel cup, Bolt Seal (3a), and bolt.
 Tighten in place.

-NOTICE: Do not cross thread Bolt when tightening.
-Finger tighten first and then use a wrench to make sure the Bolt is properly threaded.
+NOTICE: Do not cross thread bolt when tightening.
+Finger tighten first and then use a wrench to make sure the bolt is properly threaded.

-8. Wipe up any spilled fuel and allow excess to evaporate before starting engine.
+Wipe up any spilled fuel and allow excess to evaporate before starting engine.
 To prevent FIRE, do not start the engine while the smell of fuel hangs in the air.